Richmond Highway Express

-The Richmond Highway Express a.k.a.
-"F1X", previously known as "REX" is a limited-stop bus route operated by the Washington Metropolitan Area Transit Authority between King Street–Old Town station of the Yellow and Blue lines of the Washington Metro and Fort Belvoir.
+The Richmond Highway Express designated as Route F1X, previously known as REX is a daily limited-stop bus route operated by the Washington Metropolitan Area Transit Authority between King Street–Old Town station of the Blue and Yellow Lines of the Washington Metro and Fort Belvoir.
 This line runs through the Richmond Highway (U.S. Route 1) corridor in Fairfax County, Virginia.
 This line provides a cross-county service from the neighborhood of Old Town Alexandria in Alexandria, Virginia and the military base of Fort Belvoir in Fairfax County.

 Route

 F1X runs from its northern end at King Street–Old Town station, south through Eisenhower Avenue station, Huntington station and Mount Vernon, Virginia before ending at Fort Belvoir Post Exchange and Commissary.
 The service runs limited stops along Richmond Highway in Alexandria between Huntington Station and Fort Belvoir.
 Local stops are provided by Fairfax Connector routes 151, 161, 162, 171, and 308.
 The F1X also provides service through Groveton, Virginia, and Hybla Valley, Virginia throughout the route.